 Just the fact the Lats attach to and affect the movement of the arms, shoulders and hips and has connections to chest and neck muscles, should alert physical therapists to the possibility that any tightness or issues with these muscles may be, and often are, a major contributor with LBP.

 The Lats assist the Pectoralis muscles (Major and Minor) in the chest to draw the arm around to the front, so any issues there also will affect the Lats and their connections to the hips.
 These connections include a large, broad area of what is known as the Thoracolumbar fascia across the lower back.

 The Pecs (chest muscles) are among the hardest working and busiest muscles in the body with their role of bringing the arms to the front – where they are for most of any given day or even lying on your side at night.

 The interesting thing with those muscles is because they are a special type of muscle, they can be very tight or weak without feeling sore and therefore don’t indicate a potential problem.
 So most therapists totally ignore them.

 But other muscles between the shoulder blades and up into the neck also help to move the shoulder/arm, and therefore impact the Lats as well.
 If they are also tight, weak, or otherwise not functioning as they should, they also will affect the lower back.

-It should be obvious by now that if any massage or other type of physical therapist just focuses all their LBP treatment on the lower back, they either didn’t listen to their university or college anatomy and physiology lecturer, or they just want to keep you coming back.
+It should be obvious by now that if any massage or other type of physical hands-on bodywork therapist just focuses all their LBP treatment on the lower back, they either didn’t listen to their university or college anatomy and physiology lecturer, or they just want to keep you coming back.

 David Hall ©